Rondanini

 Basis of this assessment

-This assessment is based on the catalogue description, Google Books metadata, and Open Library subjects.
+The assessment relies on catalogue descriptions, Google Books metadata, and Open Library subjects.

 Strengths